kenahoo/RHadoop-Wiki/Tutorial.md

 ###Warning

-This page is now outdated and we are in the process of bringing it up to speed with rmr 1.3 Authoritative versions of all the examples can be found [here](https://github.com/RevolutionAnalytics/RHadoop/tree/master/rmr/pkg/tests) for the stable versions and
+This page is now outdated and we are in the process of bringing it up to speed with rmr 1.3.
+Please check the new [draft](https://github.com/RevolutionAnalytics/RHadoop/blob/dev/rmr/pkg/docs/tutorial.md).
-[here](https://github.com/RevolutionAnalytics/RHadoop/tree/dev/rmr/pkg/tests) for the bleeding edge (the latter, being bleeding, may or may not work on a given day)

 # Mapreduce in R